- Bout lasts three minutes, or until 10 point cap.

 Tournaments with 8-16 participants may be fought using Swiss pairing system, followed by eliminations:

 - A round consists of each fencer having one fight (in case of odd number of participants, someone will have to skip a round, but no more than once per tournament).
 After the round the competitors are rated based on their performance in all the rounds so far.
 In the next round everyone gets the opponent with as similar ranking as possible (subject to prohibition of fencers fencing each other more than once at the Swiss stage).

 - Swiss system will go for 4-5 rounds, after which 4 or 8 top ranked competitors will proceed to elimination.

 - Winner of an elimination fight proceeds to the next round, until semifinal.
 Winners of semifinal fence for the gold medal, and losers of a seminal fence for bronze medal.

-Tournaments with more than 16 participants will be fought in pools, followed by eliminations:
+Tournaments with more than 16 participants, as well as some tournaments with 8-16 participants will be fought in pools, followed by eliminations: